MicrosoftDocs/dynamics365smb-docs/business-central/SRB/working-with-contracts/service-commitment-cancellation.md

 Use the **Update Service Dates** action to update the notice dates.
 The action can be called both in the contract and in the service object.
 For smooth operation, the action should always run in the job queue.

 > [!NOTE]
-> You can add the update of the termination dates to the Job Queue by using **DYCEUpdateServCommTermDates** (Codeunit 70920758) to run automatically and autonomously.
+> You can add the update of the end dates to the job queue by using **Update Serv.
+Comm.
+Term.
+Dates** (Codeunit 8058) to run automatically and autonomously.
 Typically, businesses run the codeunit once a day and outside business hours.
 The functionality corresponds to calling the action **Update Service Dates** in the contract card.

 ## See also